datagrok-ai/public/help/video-contents.md

 # Datagrok Videos

 This document provides a list of videos that describe various aspects of using Datagrok.
 View the most interesting  topics to familiarize yourself with Datagrok.

-## Demo
+## Demos

 * [Interactive predictions for a coffee company]
 * [Interactive data visualization]